App Volumes architecture

 - App Volumes supports Microsoft Entra ID while integrating with Azure Virtual Desktops when deployed from Azure Marketplace.
 However, Entra ID cannot be used for application management on standalone desktops.

-- App Volumnes supports AWS Managed Microsoft Active Directory for App Volumes deployment from AWS Marketplace.
+- App Volumes supports AWS Managed Microsoft Active Directory for App Volumes deployment from AWS Marketplace.

-Further support and design considerations details are documented under each App Volumes Platform in the directory services design considerations section.
+Further support and design considerations details are documented under each App Volumes platform deployment model in the directory services design considerations section.

 Network